 - In 2002, the ADA announced that dental implants are the preferred method of tooth replacement.

 We have been trying to come up with the best way to replace missing teeth for thousands of years.
 Fortunately, we live in an era where advanced techniques are available to almost everyone, meaning that tooth loss is not the problem it once was.
-Improved products for caring for our teeth, better understanding of oral health, and regular dental checkups mean that approximately 70% of adults can expect to enter their later years with all or most of their teeth intact.
+Improved products for caring for our teeth, a better understanding of oral health, and regular dental checkups mean that approximately 70% of adults can expect to enter their later years with all or most of their teeth intact.

 Dentures have long been the standard for those who have lost teeth through accident or disease.
 The famous American patriot Paul Revere was known for his skills in denture making, and many of the founding fathers (including George Washington) had false teeth.
-Today, denture wearers have wide array of materials and methods available to them to replace missing or broken teeth.
-Of these, dental implants are the longest lasting and most cosmetically appealing.
+Today, denture wearers have a wide array of materials and methods available to them to replace missing or broken teeth.
+Of these, dental implants are the longest-lasting and most cosmetically appealing.